rpmoseley/pyisam/doc/vbisam.rst

 to the isindexinfo() function.
 This has been fixed in the version of the library that is distributed with the pyisam package when the macro ISOPEN_SET_ISRECLEN is set during compilation.

+The default source code for the vbisam library *DOES NOT* handle the storage of a NUL float or double correctly, under libifisam, this is represented by a sequence of 0xFF bytes to the length of either a float or double depending on the type of value.
+This means that the use of the stfltnull/stdblnull functions always returns that a value is not NUL even if the actual value is the aforementioned sequence (this leads a -Nan being given if the value is later output using the printf family of functions).